ianedwards-jpg/Object_Oriented_Prog_JavaScript/animalAgeSolution.md

 //End Program

 ```
-Try to commit this algorythm to memory, it can be used in a variety of coding challenges.
+Try to commit this algorithm to memory, it can be used in a variety of coding challenges.

 # Step 8: Assign the first object in the oldAnimals array to the youngestOld variable and console log the result.